NitaHuynh/IBM-DA-labs/README.md

 - Model evaluation using MSE and R²
 - Setting up Jupyter Notebooks and GitHub workflow

+## 💡 Notes
+This repo is part of my learning journey to become a top 1% Data Analyst on Upwork and freelance in data analysis, visualization, and model building.
+It will continue to evolve with more advanced projects and Kaggle notebooks.

+🛠️ Feel free to explore, fork, or suggest improvements.
+I'm always learning!

 ## 📂 Folder Structure

 ```bash